mmistakes/made-mistakes-jekyll/_posts/work/2013-10-15-portraits.md

 ---
 layout: page
 permalink: /portraits/
-title: "Custom Digital Portraits"
+title: "PaperFaces iPad Portraits"
 headline: "Get PaperFaced"
-description: "Order a custom digital portrait drawn on an iPad in my signature faceless style."
+description: "Order a digital portrait drawn with the Paper app by FiftyThree for iPad."
-modified: 2014-01-02
+modified: 2014-01-06
 image:
   thumb: portrait-thumb.jpg
   homepage: portrait-500x500.gif
-tags: [portrait, Paper by 53, drawing, painting, iPad, digital, commission]
+tags: [portrait, Paper by 53, drawing, painting, iPad, commission]
 homepage: true
 ---

-Want me to draw a portrait for you using an iPad and the Paper app by FiftyThree?
+Want to be part of my PaperFaces Project and have a portrait drawn with the Paper app by FiftyThree for iPad?
 Well read on friend, here's how it goes down.

-## Choose How Many Faces

-And remember portraits are drawn in a loose watercolor and pencil style usually without facial features.
-If the source photography is well lit and of high quality I've been known to draw a realistic portrait, but don't hold your breath on that happening often. ([Need a reminder?]({{ site.url }}/paperfaces/))
+I am not an artist and merely doing portraits for fun.
+I take the supplied reference photograph and draw my interpretation of it, illustrated in a loose watercolor and pencil style.
+If the source photography is well lit and of high quality I might draw a realistic portrait, but I also might draw a faceless one.
+I'm not asking much for these drawings so I think that more than makes up for this level of discretion. ([Portrait examples]({{ site.url }}/paperfaces/))

 <figure>
 	<img src="{{ site.url }}/images/portrait-single-multiple.jpg" alt="one face or multiple">